Young Guns (film)

-Young Guns is a 1988 American Western action film directed by Christopher Cain and written by John Fusco.
-The film is the first to be produced by Morgan Creek Productions.
-The film stars Emilio Estevez, Kiefer Sutherland, Lou Diamond Phillips, Charlie Sheen, Dermot Mulroney, Casey Siemaszko, Terence Stamp, Terry O'Quinn, Brian Keith, a brief cameo by Tom Cruise, and Jack Palance.
+Young Guns is a 1988 American Western action film directed and produced by Christopher Cain and written by John Fusco.
+The film depicts a heavily fictionalized version of the actions of Billy the Kid and the Regulators during the Lincoln County War, in New Mexico in 1877–78.
+It stars Emilio Estevez as Billy, and Kiefer Sutherland, Lou Diamond Phillips, Estevez's brother Charlie Sheen, Dermot Mulroney, and Casey Siemaszko as the other Lincoln County Regulators.
+The supporting cast features Terence Stamp, Terry O'Quinn, Brian Keith, and Jack Palance.